magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/modbus.md

 ### Subsection "RPC requests"

-ThingsBoard allows sending [RPC commands](https://thingsboard.io/docs/user-guide/rpc/) to the device that is connected to ThingsBoard directly or via Gateway.
+IoT Hub allows sending [RPC commands](https://thingsboard.io/docs/user-guide/rpc/) to the device that is connected to IoT Hub directly or via Gateway.
-Configuration, provided in this section is used for sending RPC requests from ThingsBoard to device.
+Configuration, provided in this section is used for sending RPC requests from IoT Hub to device.

 Select basic or advanced Modbus configuration: